Storm Burglind causes havoc in Switzerland, derails train

 The storm has so far caused most damage in western Switzerland.
 On Wednesday afternoon, a strong gust derailed a train in the Bernese town of Lenk, injuring eight people.
 None of the injuries were serious, according to cantonal police.

-A powerline fell on the A1 motorway between Oensingen (Canton Solothurn) and Bern, leading to several accidents and flipped vehicles (see police photo below) and the complete closure of the road.
-Police are still unsure of when it will be reopened.
+A powerline fell on the A1 motorway between Oensingen (Canton Solothurn) and Bern, leading to several accidents and flipped vehicles (see police photo below) and the complete closure of the road for a period of around two hours.

 Earlier in the morning, flights at the Franco-Swiss airport of Basel-Mulhouse were suspended for several hours, while Swiss Rail also announced cancellations, including that of the busy tourist route to Jungfraujoch.